-7 Health and Safety KPIs Department Should Track
+7 Health and Safety Key Performance Indicators (KPIs) Every Department Should Track

 At the heart of a successful business lies a strong safety culture.
-And, just like other areas of operations, a successful company makes use of the data available to continuously work to drive up standards in health and safety, employing a range of Key Performance Indicators (KPI’s) to track specific objectives when it comes to health and safety management.
+Just like other areas of operations, a successful company makes use of the data available to continuously improve their standards in health and safety.

 Key performance indicators

 KPI's are a valuable way of monitoring lagging or leading performance.
-Tracking them is, or should be, an integral part of any Safety Manager worth his or her salt’s role.
+Tracking them is an integral part of any Safety Manager role.

-While lagging indicators can be used to track incidents that have occurred (past data) and assist in sourcing the root of the problem, leading indicators are more predictive by nature, and will help companies to address and prevent potential issues and incidents from occurring in the first place – arguably a far better goal to strive for!
+While lagging indicators can be used to track incidents that have occurred (past data) and assist in sourcing the root of the problem, leading indicators are more predictive by nature.
+They help companies address and prevent potential issues and incidents from occurring in the first place.

 Characteristics of a good health and safety performance KPI

-A good performance indicator is a ‘SMART’ KPI:
+A good performance indicator is part of the ‘SMART’ Goal KPI tool:

 - Specific – it should be clear what is being measured